Sang-Buster/AeroLex-Tuner/README.md

 - `--load-in-4bit`: Load model in 4-bit precision (default behavior with Unsloth)
 - `--load-in-8bit`: Load model in 8-bit precision (alternative to 4-bit)
 - `--offline`: Use local model files (model-dir and base-model-name point to local directories)
-- `--download`: Download a Hugging Face model to use locally
+- `--download`: Download a model from Hugging Face to use locally (can be used for both main and base models)
-- `--download-base`: Download the base model specified by --base-model-name to use locally
 - `--device`: Device to run the model on (e.g., 'cuda:0', 'cuda:1', 'cpu')
 - `--base-device`: Device to run the base model on (e.g., 'cuda:1')
 - `--split-across-gpus`: Split model across multiple GPUs if it's too large for a single GPU